-The following table provides information as of December 31, 2022 regarding shares of common stock that may be issued under our equity compensation plans approved by our stockholders, consisting of our 2015 Stock Plan, our 2015 Employee Stock Purchase Plan ("2015 ESPP"), and our 2014 Stock Plan, and through inducement grants issued outside of our 2015 Stock Plan, such as the aTyr Pharma, Inc. 2022 Inducement Plan (the "2022 Inducement Plan").
+The following table provides information as of December 31, 2023 regarding shares of common stock that may be issued under our equity compensation plans approved by our stockholders, consisting of our 2015 Stock Plan, our 2015 Employee Stock Purchase Plan ("2015 ESPP"), and our 2014 Stock Plan, and through inducement grants issued outside of our 2015 Stock Plan, such as the aTyr Pharma, Inc. 2022 Inducement Plan (the "2022 Inducement Plan").

-Equity Compensation Plan Information Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) (1) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) (2) Number of Securities Remaining Available under Equity Compensation Plan (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders: 2014 Stock Plan, 2015 Stock Plan and 2015 ESPP (3) 2,721,723 \$ 7.66 1,834,668 Equity compensation plans not approved by security holders: Inducement option grants (5) 355,885 \$ 5.93 98,400 Total 3,077,608 1,933,068
+E nation Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) (1) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) (2) Number of Securities Remaining Available under Equity Compensation Plan (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders: 2014 Stock Plan, 2015 Stock Plan and 2015 ESPP (3)(4) 3,661,326 \$ 6.03 4,691,866 Equity compensation plans not approved by security holders: Inducement option grants (5) 358,918 \$ 5.78 95,367 Total 4,020,244 4,787,233

-- 1) Includes 2,956,170 shares subject to outstanding stock options and 121,438 shares subject to outstanding restricted stock unit ("RSU") awards. - (2) The weighted-average exercise price is calculated based solely on outstanding stock options and does not reflect the shares that will be issued upon the vesting and settlement of outstanding awards of RSUs, which have no exercise price. - (3) The number of shares of common stock available includes shares available under the 2014 Stock Plan, however, we no longer grant new awards under our 2014 Stock Plan.
-Any awards previously granted under the 2014 Stock Plan prior to our initial public offering that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) are added to shares available for issuance under the 2015 Stock Plan. - (4) Does not include purchase rights accruing under the 2015 ESPP because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (5) In July 2018, we granted a non-qualified stock option to purchase 14,285 shares in connection with the hiring of Ms. Broadfoot.
-In October 2021, we granted a non-qualified option to purchase 70,000 shares of our common stock in connection with the hiring of our Vice President, Regulatory Affairs, and in December 2021, we granted a non-qualified option to purchase 70,000 shares of our common stock in connection with the hiring of our Vice President, Human Resources.
+(1) Includes 3,597,909 shares subject to outstanding stock options and 63,327 shares subject to outstanding restricted stock unit ("RSU") awards.

+(2) The weighted-average exercise price is calculated based solely on outstanding stock options and does not reflect the shares that will be issued upon the vesting and settlement of outstanding awards of RSUs, which have no exercise price.

+(3) The number of shares of common stock available includes shares available under the 2014 Stock Plan, however, we no longer grant new awards under our 2014 Stock Plan.
+Any awards previously granted under the 2014 Stock Plan prior to our initial public offering that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) are added to shares available for issuance under the 2015 Stock Plan.

+- (4) Does not include purchase rights accruing under the 2015 ESPP because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (5) From July 2018 through December 2021, we granted non-qualified stock option to purchase 154,285 shares in connection with the hiring of three new hires who joined the Company during this time as material inducements to their acceptance of employment with us.
 These options were inducement grants issued outside of our 2015 Stock Plan in accordance with Nasdaq Listing Rule 5635(c)(4).
 The options were granted pursuant to a form of non-qualified stock option agreement non-plan inducement grant previously approved by the Board of Directors.
 Certain terms of the options are governed by the terms and conditions of the 2015 Stock Plan (other than those applicable to the share reserve) as if they had actually been issued under the 2015 Stock Plan.
-Additionally, in March 2022, the Compensation Committee adopted the 2022 Inducement Plan with a share reserve of 300,000 shares, and we have granted nonstatutory stock option awards to purchase an aggregate of 201,600 shares of common stock to new hires who joined the Company during 2022 as material inducements to their acceptance of employment with us in accordance with Nasdaq Listing Rule 5635(c)(4), all of which remain outstanding and were granted pursuant to a form of nonstatutory stock option grant notice and option agreement previously approved by the Board of Directors.
+Additionally, in March 2022, the Compensation Committee adopted the 2022 Inducement Plan with a share reserve of 300,000 shares, and we have granted nonstatutory stock option awards to purchase an aggregate of 229,000 shares of common stock to new hires who joined the Company during 2022 and 2023 as material inducements to their acceptance of employment with us in accordance with Nasdaq Listing Rule 5635(c)(4).
+Of the 229,000 shares of common stock granted, 204,633 shares remain outstanding and were granted pursuant to a form of nonstatutory stock option grant notice and option agreement previously approved by the Board of Directors, and 24,367 shares were forfeited and have been added to the shares available for issuance under the 2022 Inducement Plan.